 - Ask that attendees ensure that their full name is displayed for reference

-Ask participants who joining by telephone to identify themselves by their number
+- Ask participants who join by telephone to identify themselves by their number

 - Note: Captioners typically call in to meetings by telephone

 - Ask whether all attendees have what they need for effective communication

 - Describe what’s on the screen (this also helps people who are participating by telephone/audio only)

 - Ensure speech is clear and well paced